devendranaga/programming-in-C-and-Cpp/book.md

 The `if` statement provides a method of controlling the execution path of a program based on the data.

 The `if` statement holds the condition and is evaluated for true or false.
 If the condition is true, then the statements in the `if` are executed, Otherwise the statements in `else` are executed.

+The `else` statement in general is followed by the `if` statement and never alone.
+The `else` statement does not contain any condition test like the `if`.

 ```c
 #include <stdio.h>